tts-tcq-2025/test-driven-Saikumar113/README.md

 - Numbers bigger than 1000 should be ignored, so adding 2 + 1001 = 2
 - Delimiters can be of any length with the following format: “//[delimiter]\n” for example: “//[***]\n1***2***3” should return 6

+StringCalculator
+The StringCalculator is a utility designed to parse a string input containing numbers separated by delimiters, then compute and return their sum.
+The calculator must support flexible delimiter formats, input validation, and handle edge cases gracefully.

+Basic Addition
+Handling Multiple Numbers
+Support for Newline as Delimiter
+Support for Custom Delimiters
+Negative Number Handling
+Ignoring Large Numbers

 ## Tasks